When Should You See a Neurologist for Headaches?

 Frequently asked questions

-How do you know if a headache is "just stress" vs. something serious?
+How do you know if a headache is something serious?

 Is it normal to have headaches multiple times a week?